 Single carriageways and other roads outside built-up areas - 60mph.
 Note, though, that this is an absolute maximum.
 On country roads, and especially on single-track roads with lots of bends, it is rarely safe to drive as fast as this.

 Towns, residential areas or other built-up areas - 30mph.
 Around schools or residential areas, you may find lower limits (eg 20mph) signposted and/or traffic calming measures such as speed bumps which mean you need to travel a lot slower than 30mph.

 One of the most wonderful things about Scotland is its wildlife.
 This is no less true when you are on a driving holiday, but the abundance of animals and birds does present an extra hazard for those embarking on a Scottish road trip.

 Farm animals and other livestock

 You may find - especially on low-traffic roads - that the animals have made themselves especially comfortable on the road, perhaps even lying down.
-Slow to a crawl and approach with care.
-This is normally enough to encourage the animals to move on, but if they are particularly stubborn you may just have to wait.
-Noisily revving of your engine or over-use of the horn can cause unnecessary stress to animals and may even provoke aggression which could result in damage to your car.
+If this happens, you should slow to a crawl well in advance and approach with care.
+This is normally enough to encourage the animals to move on, but if they are particularly stubborn you may just have to stop and wait.
+Noisily revving of your engine or over-use of the horn can cause unnecessary stress to animals and may even provoke aggression, which could result in damage to your car.
 The best advice we can give is to be patient and try to see the funny side!
-It's always an entertaining experience to encounter a roadblock of hairy cows and can make for some wonderful photos as you wait for them to move out of your way.
+It's always an entertaining and quintessentially Scottish experience to encounter a roadblock of hairy cows, and you'll be able to take some wonderful photos as you wait for them to move out of your way.